marmelab/react-admin/docs/List.md

 );
 ```

 In the example given above, the `q` filter triggers a full-text search on all fields.
-It's your responsibility to implement the full-text filtering capabilities in your API.
+It's your responsibility to implement the full-text filtering capabilities in your `dataProvider`, or in your API.

 ### Quick Filters